Consumer demand for sustainable products is growing: Here’s proof.

 If we’ve met before you have probably heard from us that consumer demand for sustainable products is increasing.
 And what better place to study this trend in-depth than where the action happens: Grocery stores.
 The latest McKinsey report ‘The path forward for sustainability in European grocery retail’ does exactly that.

 But let’s start with the basics: The food industry is one of the biggest polluters, impacting the climate crisis with agriculture, energy, and transportation.
 According to the McKinsey report, it accounts for a quarter of global greenhouse gas emissions.
 Did you know that?
 Of course you did!
 Evidently, consumers and grocers know that as well.

 Not only are consumers aware of this, but it has started to become a selection criterion in their shopping.
 And in this world, in this system, it’s one of the biggest change drivers.
 Ready for the hard data?

-– The growth rate for food products clearly labelled as sustainable is increasing at a fourfold compared to the market average.
+– The growth rate for food products clearly labeled as sustainable is increasing fourfold compared to the market average.
 Moreover, during the pandemic, sustainable companies proved more resilient during the market crisis.

 – Half of the respondents of the same McKinsey report survey, said that they are willing to pay an extra buck for sustainable products.
 To be more specific:

 – Women, higher-income shoppers, and Gen Z -the emerging market dominator- are more likely to purchase products marketed as sustainable.

 – Produce, meat, home, and personal care products are more likely to have a sustainability selection criterion.

 – The consumers’ main areas of interest are reducing greenhouse gas emissions and conserving raw materials.